ferugi/ProgrammingPearls/README.md

 # Programming Pearls
-Solutions to problems posed in the book Programming Pearls 2nd Edition (Bentley, 1999).
+My attempts to provide solutions to the problems posed in the book Programming Pearls 2nd Edition (Bentley, 1999).